TeamStarDrive/CombinedArms/README.md

 * Start the game and load the mod from the mod menu.
 * Drop us a note in Discord chat (https://discord.gg/dfvnfH4).

-Some stuff changed in Combined Arms:
-- Done some balancing to weapons and other modules
-- Fixed some not working weapons with the newest BlackBox version.
-- Edited a bit tech tree
-- Disabled some custom ship hulls since they were clearly poor quality and odd looking
-- Added new explosion animation [youtube link](https://www.youtube.com/watch?v=IILg5Xqe6b4)
-- Changed modules mass to make bigger ships way slower than the smaller ones.
-- Edited starting racial traits for more fun.
-- Edited racial trait costs for harder choices in selecting bit OP ones.
-- Added quite a lot new ship designs with new high end modules to make mid-end game more challenging.

-Weapons/modules and race balance might still be a issue but sadly its hard to test this alone.

-Anyway try it out and report any issues you might find.

 Credits: